Grab Oma's cookbooks! | Don't miss Oma's Newsletter | Make Oma's favorite recipe

 Thankfully, my vegan daughter-in-law, Sylvie, loves to create recipes.
 I was thrilled when she accepted the challenge and agreed to help me create German-inspired easy vegan recipes for my website.
 Take it away, Sylvie!

 That’s right, I do love to create recipes!
-Having been exposed to Oma Gerhild’s amazing traditional German cooking since the mid-1990s until going vegan in 2013, I am excited to take on this challenge!
+Having been exposed to Oma Gerhild’s amazing traditional German meals since the mid-1990s until going vegan in 2013, I am excited to take on this challenge!

 Perhaps, like Oma, you have vegan friends and family that you want or need to cook for; it may be you are looking to incorporate more plant-based foods in your diet; maybe you want to cut out or cut down on dairy and/or other animal products, but don’t want to give up on German food; or maybe you’re simply curious and just looking for something new and interesting to try.